Microsoft Edge has many experimental features known as Flags for testing and reporting bugs.

 We can easily manage any edge experiments from the flags page.
 All we need is to visit the flags, look for the one, and change the setting to Enabled or Disabled status per need.
 Here are easy steps to do:

-5. Hit the Restart button at the bottom right corner.
+- Hit the button at the bottom right corner.

 Once the browser reopens, the flag will become active.
 However, change the flag’s state from Enabled to Default if you face any stability issues, and restart the browser.
 The said flag will be disabled.